jugit88/node-examples/better-doctor-api/README.md

 interact with the proxy.

 #### Dependencies
-This assumes you have a local installation of ElasticSearch confiugured to run on port: 9200
+-This assumes you have a local installation of ElasticSearch confiugured to run on port: 9200

+-Mocha